julia-crosara/book-swap-app/README.md

 # book-swap-app
-Prototype for book swapping application
+Startup landing page for a book swapping app